 After these steps the GUI should look like this:

 You can just use the default font and button size, which is based on the size of the text inside, but I want something more interesting so we’re going to set them independently.
 I want both buttons to be the same, so I’m going to create a Dimension object called buttonSize to store the information.
-I’m using the setPreferredSize because I have an applied Layout.
+I’m using te setPreferredSize because I have an applied Layout.
 If I didn’t, I could use another method to set a minimum or maximum size to define the button dimensions.
 Both Dimension and Font will need their own imports.

 Now we have some slightly more stylized buttons.